input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 ## Verify the Mithril signer deployment

 :::tip
-There is a delay of `2` epochs between the registration of the signer node and its ability to generate individual signatures.
+There is a delay of `2` epochs between the signer node's registration and its ability to generate individual signatures.
 This delay is further explained in the [Mithril certificate chain in depth](https://mithril.network/doc/mithril/mithril-protocol/certificates) documentation.

 Once this delay has passed, you should be able to observe your `PoolId` listed in some of the certificates accessible on the [`Mithril Explorer`](https://mithril.network/explorer).
 :::